Esri/geotrigger-editor/README.md

   This task will build the production version of the editor into the `dist` folder.

 The `default` grunt task is `dev`.

-## Issues

-Find a bug or want to request a new feature?
-Please let us know by submitting an [issue](https://github.com/geoloqi/geotrigger-editor/issues).

-## Contributing

-Esri welcomes contributions from anyone and everyone.
-Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing